Curvature, macroscopic dimensions, and symmetric products of surfaces: Macroscopic dimensions of universal Riemannian covers

 For $g\geq 1$, $M_g$ can be equipped with either a flat or hyperbolic Riemannian metric, and by Corollary~\ref{nondim} (see also Remark~\ref{carthad}), we have

-In the $3$-dimensional case, we follow the same philosophy by going through all possible closed orientable $3$-manifolds in the list provided as a by-product of Perelman's proof of Thurston and Poincar\'e conjectures.
+In the $3$-dimensional case, we follow the same philosophy by going through all possible closed orientable $3$-manifolds in the list provided as a by-product of Perelman's proof of Thurston's and Poincar\'e's conjectures.
 We refer to~\cite{Lott} for the relevant background on the geometry and topology of closed $3$-manifolds and the details of Perelman's proof.
-Now, if $M$ is a closed $3$-manifold with finite $\pi_1$, we have that $\Wi{M}=S^3$ so that
+Now, if $M$ is a closed $3$-manifold with finite $\pi_1$, then $\Wi{M}=S^3$, so that